Cancer Care and Your Rights

 These responsibilities relate to practical issues, including:

-- treating staff and other patients with courtesy, dignity and respect
+- treating staff and other patients with courtesy and respect

-- being on time for appointments or letting the health service know if you are unable to attend an appointment
+- being on time for appointments or letting the health care provider know if you are unable to attend an appointment

-- following any policies about visiting hours, using mobile phones, smoke-free areas, etc.
+- following any policies of your health service, such as visiting hours, using mobile phones, smoke-free areas, etc.